 10. Add Privacy with a Separate Water Closet

-The design language evolved from traditional patterns that recognized the toilet as functionally separate from bathing and grooming activities.
-Modern interpretations range from simple partition walls to fully enclosed rooms with their own ventilation systems.
+The design language evolved from recognizing that toilets serve a fundamentally different function from bathing and grooming activities.
+Modern interpretations range from simple partition walls to fully enclosed rooms, each addressing specific household needs and spatial constraints.

 11. Enjoy Warm Towels from a Heated Rack